vigneshshanmugam/script-order/README.md

 javascript:(function(d){var el=d.createElement('script');el.type='text/javascript';el.src='//vigneshh.in/script-order/order.js';d.getElementsByTagName('body')[0].appendChild(el);})(window.document);
 ```

+**Delete the cache before executing the bookmarlet**

-Check your devtools console tab to see the order.
+A UI will be shown on the page, You can also check devtools console tab to see the order.

 ### Types